danielrosehill/AI-Generated-Project-Starters/README.md

 As the capabilities of AI tools to generate accurate code increase over time, hopefully the utility of these code snippets will too.

+The project starters are sometimes projects that I'm working on myself.
+In other instances, their ideas that I've parked for the moment for later evaluation.

+In some instances I record all the details for the start of the project, ie both the prompt that I've written as well as an LLM, improved prompt, and finally one or more outputs or code snippets from a model.
+In other instances I will just provide the prompt. which can be used for generation.
+Sometimes I might get round to sharing the outputs generated from it, other times I won't.

+I am deliberately including here both prompts that (at the time of writing), I know from expereience have a reasonably good chance of succeeding.
+With "success" being defined roughly as generating reasonably workable code on the first output or generating code that can achieve the desired functionalities with a reasonable amount of debugging and iteration.

+In other instances, I am including prompts that I would put in the category of "moonshot prompts:" prompts that I know are asking completely unreasonable requests from an AI tool, at least with its current capabilities.
+I love experimenting with the latter category of prompts because they provide a good way of testing out the capabilities of some of the state-of-the-art models.

+Some light attempts at prompt engineering are made in some of the instructions.
+Given that elaborate code generation requests almost by nature necessitate lengthy outputs, some kind of chunking instruction is often required, and probably desirable whenever it's ommitted.

 ## Repository Structure

 The repository is currently organized in the following fashion: